-2.4 Status bar
+2.5 Status bar

 The status bar located at the bottom of the 86Box window provides icons related to devices attached to the emulated machine.
 Move your mouse cursor over an icon to see what device it represents.
-Most icons can be clicked on to access options related to their respective devices, which are listed below.
+Most icons can be clicked on to access options related to their respective devices, which are listed below, and image files can be dropped on the icons for removable media devices such as floppy and CD-ROM drives.
 Additionally, a green indicator light will appear on an icon when its device is in use, unless Update status bar icons is disabled.